telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/overview.md

 The Native Blazor Report Viewer is a native Blazor component which can be used in Blazor applications.

-> It is our newest report viewer, included with the latest release, and as such, it is still being actively developed.
-There are some missing functionalities that will be implemented in the future.

 ![Native Blazor Report Viewer image](../images/NativeBlazorReportViewer/NativeBlazorReportViewer.png)

 |Button or Input(from left to right)|Action